telerik/xaml-docs/controls/radchartview/events.md

 		}
 	{{endregion}}

-The __LinearAxis__ have additional event which will be fired when MajorStep property is changed.
+The __LinearAxis__ has an additional event which will be fired when the MajorStep property is changed.

-* __ActualMajorStepChanged__: Occurs when the axis major step gets changed.
+* __ActualMajorStepChanged__: Occurs when the major step of the axis gets changed.

 > You can find more information about the axes events in the [Axis]({%slug radchartview-axes-axis%}#common-events) help article.